alexsohn1126/elliott_smith_analysis/README.md

 ## Overview

-This repo analyzes the lyrics of Elliott smith.
+This repo analyzes the lyrics of Elliott smith, specifically the sadness index of Elliott Smith's songs.

 ## File Structure